defold/doc/docs/en/manuals/flash.md

 The Defold equivalent of the Flash event handling system consists of a few aspects.
 Firstly, each script component comes with a set of callback-functions that detect specific events.
 These are:

 init
-:   Called when the script component is initialised.
+:   Called when the script component is initialized.
 Equivalent to the constructor function in Flash.

 final
 :   Called when the script component is destroyed (e.g. a spawned game object is removed).